 Domestic Battery Illinois

-In Illinois, you can be charged with battery should you either cause physical harm to another person or initiate “insulting, provocative, or unwanted bodily contact with another person”.
-In other words, it’s a crime in Illinois is to hurt someone, or to touch them in an offensive way.
-It follows that a light touch without a consequent injury could be contemplated battery.
+In Illinois, you can be charged with battery should you either cause physical harm to another person or initiate “insulting, provocative, or aggravated criminal sexual abuse with another person.”
+In other words, it’s a crime to hurt someone, aggravated criminal sexual assault, or to touch them in an offensive way.
+It follows that a light touch without a consequent injury could be considered a battery.

-Domestic battery, as described under 750 ILCS 60, is “physical abuse, harassment, intimidation of a dependent, interference with personal liberty, or willful deprivation”. of a different member of their family or household.
-Since under Illinois law, it is categorized as a violent criminal offense, successfully defending yourself against a charge of domestic battery Illinois may be difficult.
+Domestic battery, as described by the law under 750 ILCS 60, is “abuse, harassment, intimidation of a dependent, interference with personal liberty, or willful deprivation” of a different family or household member.
+Since, under law, it is categorized as a violent criminal offense and a class A misdemeanor, successfully defending yourself against a charge of a domestic battery may be difficult.
 Even if you are wrongfully accused, your chances greatly improve if you have an experienced attorney on your side.

-With its broad definition, you could be charged with aggravated domestic battery Illinois even if you believe you did nothing wrong.
-In fact, even the lightest touch that results in no injury could still be considered battery.
+With its broad legal definition in the law, you could be charged with aggravated domestic battery even if you believe you did nothing wrong.
+In fact, even the lightest touch that results in no injury could still be considered a battery.

-A range of scenarios may result in a person being charged with domestic battery.
-Some of these may occur even if there is no physical contact and the alleged victims suffered no physical harm.
+A range of legal scenarios may result in a person being charged with domestic battery.
+Some of these may occur even if there is no physical contact and the alleged victims suffered no harm from a domestic battery.
 Examples include, but are not limited to, the following: